-The Directors are pleased to announce that the company made a profit for the year (after providing for income tax), of \$125,068 (compared to the profit for the previous corresponding year of \$218,826).
+The Directors announce that the company made a profit for the year (after providing for income tax), of \$101,482 (compared to the profit for the previous year of \$125,068).

 Due to the changes in the banking industry in recent years, we have had to increase activity just to maintain revenue levels.
 Accordingly we have had to hire additional staff to meet that activity, hence a reduction in profit.